MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-ui-elements-collections.md

 ## Known limitations

 - When a name that is used for a new collection already exists, the collection is not published and the checked UI elements are reset.
+- When selected to create a new collection, individual screens and web pages will always carry over their child UI elements with them, as the latter are automatically checked.

 ## Next steps